-So far, we have used both types of testing without distinguishing between them.
+So far, we have used both types of testing without distinguishing them.
+For example, the test cases shown on page 3 for the maximum-finder program are black-box cases, created without knowing anything about the implementation, but attempting complete coverage is a white-box technique.
 We will now work through another example in detail, devising first black-box test cases and then white-box test cases for a method.